albertcyhe/nets-function/README.md

 This README consolidates and reconstructs prior work across RNA and Proteomics/Metabolomics layers, following the flow “rationale → execution → results”, and preserves failures/adjustments for transparency.

+Acknowledgments
+- Inspired by Openmind Club.
+- Special thanks to Zhiping Yang for insightful discussions and encouragement.

 Quick Start
 - One‑click data retrieval: `bash scripts/sh/download_all_data.sh` (see `DATA_SOURCES.md` for coverage and notes)
 - One‑click environments: `bash scripts/sh/setup_proteomics_env.sh` and `bash scripts/sh/setup_scrna_env.sh` (see `ENVIRONMENT.md`)